rschuetzler/latex-icis-template/README.markdown

 # Description
-This is a work-in-progress LaTeX template meeting the submission requirements for the International Conference on Information Systems.
+This is a LaTeX template meeting the submission requirements for the International Conference on Information Systems.

 ## Requirements